 Do not remove the drive covers.
-Removing the covers of the CD-ROM drive or DVD-ROM drive could result in exposure to hazardous laser radiation.
-There are no serviceable parts inside the CD-ROM drive or DVD-ROM drive.
+Removing the covers of the CD or DVD drive could result in exposure to hazardous laser radiation.
+There are no serviceable parts inside the CD or DVD drive.

-Some CD-ROM drives and DVD-ROM drives contain an embedded Class 3A or Class 3B laser diode.
+Some CD and DVD drives contain an embedded Class 3A or Class 3B laser diode.
 Note the following statement.

-Danger
+- Danger